KOdoi-OJ/Indian_Startup_Funding_Analysis_18-21/README.md

 In this project, I explored the funding to Indian start-ups from 2018 to 2021 to help my hypothetical team which is trying to venture into the Indian start-up ecosystem make an informed decision.

+I used Python and Jupyter for this project.

 ## Column names and description:
 -   **Company/Brand**: Name of the company/start-up.
 String.